ExcaliburZero/ExcaliburZero.github.io/_posts/2016-07-19-pixelated-avatar-gernerator.markdown

 ~~~

 ## Pattern Generation
-Once I had implemented color choosing for avatars, I decided to move on to generating the pattern for the avatar images.
-I decided to try to achieve a similar type of pattern to that used by GitHub in its default avatars.[^pattern-type]
+Once I had implemented color choosing for avatars, I decided to move on to designing an algorithm for generating the patterns for avatar images.
+I decided to try to achieve a similar type of pattern to the patterns used by GitHub in its default avatars.[^pattern-type]

 ![An example of a default GitHub avatar]({{ site.baseurl }}/images/avatar_github.png)

-The type of pattern used in default GitHub avatars starts with a 3x5px pattern which is then reflected over the y axis, such that it overlaps in the middle, resulting in a 5x5px pattern.[^github-pattern]
+After looking over a few default GitHub avatars, I found that the patterns start with a 3x5 pattern which is then reflected over the y axis, such that it overlaps in the middle, resulting in a 5x5 pattern.
+A 1/2 width border is then applied around the 5x5 pattern to create a 6x6 pattern.[^github-pattern]

-Instead of using a 5x5px pattern, I decided to try creating an 8x8px pattern.
-I figured that I could create the pattern by generating a 4x4px pattern and then reflecting it over the y-axis without overlap.[^8-pattern]
+Instead of using a 6x6 bordered pattern, I decided to try creating an 8x8 pattern with no border.
+I figured that I could create the pattern by generating a 4x8 pattern and then reflecting it over the y-axis without overlap.[^8-pattern]

-I thought that I would be able to create the 4x8px pattern by creating a list of 32 binary values and then converting that into a grid.
+I figured that I would be able to create the 4x8 pattern by creating a list of 32 binary values and then convert it into a grid.
 I noticed that the seed values, being md5 hashes, were 32 digits in length, so I figured that I could just round them each up or down to a False or True value around 7, and then use those boolean values to represent colored and uncolored pixels in the pattern.[^md5-coincidence] [^map-map]

 ~~~ haskell
 numToGrid :: String -> [[Bool]]